Digging in the Dirt: Release

 "Digging in the Dirt" was released as the lead single from Us.
 Several b-sides were issued with the single, including "Quiet Steam", a stripped back and mellower version of the album's next single, "Steam".
 The CD Maxi single included two additional tracks, including an abridged recording of "Digging in the Dirt" with most of its vocals stripped with the exception of the "this time you've gone too far" lyric.
 The other track on this release was an instrumental composition titled "Bashi-Bazouk", which was also included as a Japanese bonus track on Us.

-"Digging in the Dirt" debuted on the Billboard Hot 100 at number 85 on the week dated 3 October 1992.
+In August 1992, Geffen Records announced that "Digging in the Dirt" would be the first single from Us in the United States.
+Within one week of being serviced to US AOR radio stations, 78% of all stations in that format had included the song in their playlists according to Radio & Records.
+By the week of 18 September 1992, "Digging in the Dirt" was among the most added songs to contemporary hit radio.
+The song debuted on the Billboard Hot 100 at number 85 on the week dated 3 October 1992.
 The release of "Digging in the Dirt" coincided with the launch of the music video, which received heavy rotation on both MTV and VH1.
 One week later, the song reached number one on the Billboard Alternative Airplay chart.
 In its 17 October 1992 edition of the Hot 100, Billboard noted that the song had failed to make a major impact on the chart, where it stalled at number 78 for the second consecutive week.
 The song eventually peaked at number 52 on the Billboard Hot 100 during its eighth week on the chart and dropped out of the Hot 100 altogether after eleven weeks.

 "Digging in the Dirt" performed better in the UK, where it peaked at number 24, but still underperformed in comparison to "Sledgehammer", the lead single from So six years prior.
+During the week ending 12 September 1992, "Digging in the Dirt" was the most added song to European Hit Radio stations, with the most significant airplay occurring in the United Kingdom, Sweden, Denmark, and Germany.
+The following week, "Digging in the Dirt" remained the most added song to European radio stations, with particular gains in Scandinavia and the Iberian Peninsula, where it entered those regions' top ten airplay listings.